 - 10.18.1 Stevenage Borough Council is very aware that drivers of hackney carriage and private hire vehicles, being lone workers, are vulnerable to unlawful acts whilst providing a service to the public and can offer reassurance to the travelling customer. - 10.18.2 As such, the Council actively supports the installation of approved CCTV systems in hackney carriage and private hire vehicles.
 In some circumstances, the installation of a CCTV system is a condition of licence.
-Any CCTV systems installed in a licenced vehicle must fully comply with the requirements set out in the Councils Guidance for CCTV Systems (Appendix 5). - 10.18.3 No audio, video or recording systems shall be installed or operated in the vehicle without prior written notification being supplied to the council. - 10.18.4 CCTV must be clearly indicated to the passenger by signs in the vehicle that includes contact details for the system manager/operator. - 10.18.5 For the purposes of these guidelines the term "CCTV system" will include any electronic recording device attached to the inside of a vehicle having the technical capability of capturing and retaining visual images and audio recording from inside or external to the vehicle.
+Any CCTV systems installed in a licenced vehicle must fully comply with the minimum requirements.
+The system shall, as a minimum: - Meet the current Information Commissioner data protection requirements. - Be capable of date and time system identification stamping.